- What are some suggestions for living a simpler life as a family in a fast-paced, distracting culture? Read ...

 Q: Is there any insight on father - daughter relationships?

-A. The same way I wanted to live out a Christ-like life before others I was to begin at home for our children to watch.
+A. In the same way that I wanted to live out a Christ-like life before others, I was to begin at home for our children to watch.
 It forced me to confess faults and sins to my children to ask for their forgiveness.
 It also forced me to maintain an honesty of application of rules and guidelines in our home.
 These things helped keep an open relationship.
 Maria would often scold me about being too harsh or not understanding their feelings and sometimes that was important - sometimes not.
 Feelings do not matter in wrongdoing - they will have hurt feelings so punish them anyway but not with overbearing punishment.
 Jesus took my stripes for me and so I learned to temper the punishment with mercy.
 Many punishments were just loss of privileges and a few were distinctly corporeal as the case dictated.

 B. This led to honest relationships between us and our son and daughters.
 We would talk about the future and tell them of things coming ahead of them in their life.
 Many things simply required increased knowledge and skill along with maturer responsible capacity before they could be safely done.
 They would get to do each thing as they were prepared for it.
 We thanked and praised them for their successes in behavior and completed duties and opened doors for more opportunities to them.